 You can find out more about the books via the following link www.embertor.com

 Derbyshire Open Arts, 23–25 May 2020 I am delighted to be showing my artwork as part of Derbyshire Open Arts over the May 2020 bank holiday weekend.
-I will be exhibiting at Peak Potters, Whaley Bridge, alongside six other artists: Andrew Grantham, David Lowther, Tricia Harrison, Tony Harrison, Helen Jacobs and Andrea Joseph .
-You … Continue reading Shows and Exhibitions
+I will be exhibiting at Peak Potters, Whaley Bridge, alongside five other artists: Andrew Grantham, David Lowther, Tricia Harrison, Tony Harrison and Helen Jacobs.
+You can see examples … Continue reading Shows and Exhibitions